addorose/Plato-s-pizza/README.md

 Bar Charts to show customer volume by hour and pizza popularity

-Matrix Visuals to display hourly pizza sales by name
+Table Visuals to display pizza sales by name

-Ranking Tables to compare all pizzas side-by-side

 # Tools Used
 Power BI Desktop